TheRealWulf/NodeJS-Study/notes.md

     }
 }
 ```
-Arrow Functions don't bind their own "this" value.
+Arrow Functions don't bind their own **this** value.
 This makes them poor candidates for methods and makes them great candidates for anything else.
 ```
 const event = {
     name: 'Birthday Party',